 As the world's first outpatient dialysis center, innovation is front-and-center at Northwest Kidney Centers.
-Thanks to the Cambia Health Foundation, in 2017 we became the first to have an embedded kidney palliative care program-and we continue to push for new ways to serve more patients.
+In 2017, we became the first to have an embedded kidney palliative care program-and we continue to push for new ways to serve more patients.